 Who is involved?

-Main Partners: Northern Agricultural Catchments Council, Western Mulga, Dept. Biodiversity, Conservation and Attractions (DBCA), Central Regional TAFE and Geraldton Streetwork Aboriginal Corporation (GSAC)
+Main Partners: Northern Agricultural Catchments Council, Western Mulga Pty Ltd, Department of Biodiversity, Conservation and Attractions (DBCA), and Kwelena Mambakort Wedge Island Aboriginal Corporation (KMAC).

-Supporting Partners: Bush Heritage Aust., Rangelands NRM, Australian Wildlife Conservancy, Ninghan IPA, and local Indigenous organisations and communities.
+Supporting Partners: Bush Heritage Aust., Rangelands NRM, Australian Wildlife Conservancy, Ninghan IPA, Central Regional TAFE and local Indigenous organisations and communities.

 The Department of Prime Minister and Cabinet has been instrumental in establishing this Program through an Indigenous Advancement Strategy community-led grant worth $1.5 million.
+Based off the initial success the program was continued, with funding now secured through to 2028.
 The Midwest Aboriginal Ranger Program is also supported by a dedicated Reference Group, which brings together Traditional Custodians from across the region to provide advice and guidance.

-The Midwest Aboriginal Ranger Program offers employment and training placement for rangers and ranger-teams through three program-delivery organisations: Western Mulga, DBCA and GSAC.
+The Midwest Aboriginal Ranger Program offers employment and training placement for rangers and ranger-teams through three program-delivery organisations: Western Mulga, DBCA and KMAC.

-The Western Mulga team currently comprises of eight Aboriginal Rangers working in the Midwest region on a range of land conservation activities, including maintenance of natural water sources, native vegetation rehabilitation, invasive weed and pest management and heritage site management.
+The Western Mulga team is comprises of Aboriginal Rangers working in the Midwest region on a range of land conservation activities, including maintenance of natural water sources, native vegetation rehabilitation, invasive weed and pest management and heritage site management.

-DBCA has employed two Aboriginal Rangers in Geraldton, one in Denham and one in Jurien Bay.
-Some of their work will take place in marine parks in Shark Bay and Jurien Bay where, among other duties, they will be conducting aerial monitoring of sea-grass health.
+DBCA employs two Aboriginal Rangers in Geraldton and two in Jurien Bay.
+Some of their work will take place in marine parks and terrestrial conservation estate, they conducting works on threatened flora and fauna as well as community engagement.

-A Women’s On Country training program has also been developed, which includes participants from three different language groups: Malgana, Nanda and Badimaya.
-These women will undertake a range of activities including environmental monitoring, surveys such as pit-fall trapping and malleefowl (Leipoa ocellata) mound monitoring.
+Each Ranger team supports and engages in important conservation work across a range of activities including environmental monitoring, surveys such as pit-fall trapping and malleefowl (Leipoa ocellata) mound monitoring.

 Traditional Custodians from across the region were consulted during the development of the Program, and will continue to guide on-ground works and oversee the inclusion of cultural practices such as Welcome to Country ceremonies and the management of sites of significance.